Time According to Western Science

 Two particles become entangled in the physical process of them being created, them being generated.

 Not necessarily.
-You could even contain one and make it stationary, and the other one could travel in a fiber optic for miles and miles.
-And it’s been done actually.
+We could even contain one and make it stationary, and the other one could travel in a fiber optic for miles and miles.
+This has been done actually.

-The problem is that normal processes that can’t be explained without quantum mechanics really can’t perpetuate themselves through space at a speed faster than light, and here you have some sort of strange connection which is not limited by the speed of light.
+The problem is that normal processes that can’t be explained without quantum mechanics really can’t perpetuate themselves through space at a speed faster than light, and here we have some sort of strange connection that is not limited by the speed of light.

 It's "spooky action" at a distance.
-Einstein was very much put off by quantum mechanics, because this exactly undermines the thing that he found in relativity.
-And in a way it undermines causality because then you don’t have this neat chain of causation where one thing will trigger the next, and that triggers the next.
-However, you cannot transmit information through this.
-But it points to a connectedness that is not limited to the normal causality which is limited by the speed of light.
-So you get two different partial theories which unto now haven’t been combined, because nobody has been able to completely remove the contradictions.
+Einstein was very much put off by quantum mechanics because this exactly undermines the thing that he found in relativity.
+In a way, it undermines causality because then we don’t have this neat chain of causation where one thing will trigger the next, and that triggers the next.
+However, we cannot transmit information through this.
+It points to a connectedness that is not limited to the normal causality, which is limited by the speed of light.
+We get two different partial theories which, until now, haven’t been combined because nobody has been able to completely remove the contradictions.

 Anyway, let’s go on.

-Dr. Berzin: What’s next in the Buddhist presentation is: Past, present, and future – are they simultaneous or what?
+What’s next in the Buddhist presentation is past, present and future – are they simultaneous or what?

-Some scientists conclude from this fact that there is no privileged present moment that you have past, present, and future which are just as real or as fantasy as each other.
-So if you have no privileged present moment, then you could conclude that time is a kind of timescape – in the way that you could speak about a landscape – in which you can move forwards or backwards.
-And experience is only movement in these four dimensions, but it’s actually that everything is already preset, in a way, and you’re only moving forward in this direction.
-I think this interpretation is not very good if you take causality into consideration, but some scientists hold this view.
+Some scientists conclude from this fact of spooky action that there is no privileged present moment and where past, present and future are just as real or just as much a fantasy as each other.
+If we have no privileged present moment, then we could conclude that time is a kind of timescape – in the way that we could speak about a landscape – in which we can move forward or backward.
+Experience is only movement in these four dimensions, but actually, it’s that everything is already preset, in a way, and we’re only moving forward in this direction.
+I think this interpretation is not very good if we take causality into consideration, but some scientists hold this view.

-So now I’m going to jump to this factor – I think it’s not very well known – that laws of physics are actually time-reversible.
-The laws of quantum mechanics, which is this last one – which are basically Schrödinger’s equations – are time-reversible mostly, except for the phenomenon of collapsing wave functions.
-But the classical simplifications of Schrödinger’s equations – which are both Newton’s laws of motion and Maxwell’s equations which described electromagnetism – all of them are time-reversible, meaning that if you played a tape of any of these laws in action in the forward direction and the reverse direction, you really couldn’t tell which one is a correct direction.
+Now, I’m going to jump to this factor – I think it’s not very well known – that laws of physics are actually time-reversible.
+The laws of quantum mechanics are basically Schrödinger’s equations; they’re time-reversible mostly, except for the phenomenon of collapsing wave functions.
+However, the classical simplifications of Schrödinger’s equations – which are both Newton’s laws of motion and Maxwell’s equations that described electromagnetism – all of them are time-reversible, meaning that if we played a tape of any of these laws in action in the forward and reverse direction, we really couldn’t tell which one is a correct direction.

 Could you please give a more specific example?
 Those of us who don’t have a scientific background don’t really know what you’re referring to.

 Yes, it’s coming.
 The example is a water molecule and what water looks like at a microscopic scale.
-Water’s a good example because you have the action of all these laws together:
+Water’s a good example because we have the action of all these laws together:

-• You have the laws of electromagnetism because water has a positive and a negative partial charge, meaning that it has positively charged hydrogens and slightly negatively charged oxygen.
+• We have the laws of electromagnetism because water has a positive and a negative partial charge, meaning that it has positively charged hydrogen and slightly negatively charged oxygen.

 • Newton’s laws of motion also play a role because water molecules are continuously crashing into one another.
-Think of liquid water and how that looks at the microscopic level.
-They are constantly undergoing crashes against each other, and so the laws of motion apply.
+Think of water and how that looks at the microscopic level.
+They are constantly crashing against each other, and so the laws of motion apply.

-• Schrödinger’s equations (meaning quantum mechanics) also apply because you have electrons surrounding this molecule.
-And if you want to know about the behavior of the electrons around it, you would have to solve Newton’s equations of motion.
+• Schrödinger’s equations (meaning quantum mechanics) also apply because we have electrons surrounding this molecule.
+If we want to know about the behavior of the electrons around it, we would have to solve Newton’s equations of motion.

-So I’m going to show you a little movie of so-called molecular dynamic simulation of water to demonstrate how it’s really hard to tell if these laws are going in the forward or the backward direction.
-In the case that if you have an equilibrium – meaning that the water is at a fixed temperature, say 25 degrees Celsius, and if the water is not undergoing any phase changes, meaning that it’s not evaporating and it’s not freezing – if the water is left alone in this equilibrium of 25 degrees, if you look at the microscopic structure of it, which is dynamic, you can’t really tell if it’s going in the forward or the backward direction.
+I’m going to show a little movie about the so-called molecular dynamic simulation of water to demonstrate how it’s really hard to tell if these laws are going in the forward or the backward direction.
+If we have an equilibrium – meaning that the water is at a fixed temperature, say 25 degrees Celsius, and if the water is not undergoing any phase changes, meaning that it’s not evaporating and it’s not freezing – and if the water is left alone in this equilibrium of 25 degrees, and then if we look at the microscopic structure of it, which is dynamic, we can’t really tell if it’s going in the forward or backward direction.

-So the big part is the oxygen, and the two smaller parts are hydrogens.
-And the waters are interacting with each other following, in this case, the classical Newton’s laws of motion.
-These yellow things that you’re seeing there are interactions between positive and negative parts, also called hydrogen bonds.
-And think about it.
-If I played this in the reverse direction, could you really tell that I’m playing it in the reverse direction?
-All the little clashes would be played back in the reverse direction, but could you really tell?
-Sadly this computer format doesn’t let me play this video backwards, which is what I wanted to do, but I cannot do it, but try to imagine what this looks like when you play it backwards.
+The big part is the oxygen, and the two smaller parts are hydrogens.
+The waters are interacting with each other following, in this case, the classical Newton’s laws of motion.
+These yellow things that we’re seeing there are interactions between positive and negative parts, also called hydrogen bonds.
+Think about it.
+If I played this in the reverse direction, could we really tell that I’m playing it in the reverse direction?
+All the little clashes would be played back in the reverse direction, but could we really tell?
+Sadly, this computer format doesn’t let me play this video backward, which is what I wanted to do, but try to imagine what this looks like when it is played backward.

-So time reversibility means that at a very, very microscopic scale within the equilibrium regime, all of these laws of physics are time-reversible.
+Time reversibility means that at a very microscopic scale within the equilibrium regime, all of these laws of physics are time-reversible.

-To help those who are just reading or listening to this: If you imagine a container filled with ping-pong balls, and you shake it up, and you take a movie of the balls and their interactions as they bounce against each other, and you play that forward and you play it backwards, you wouldn’t be able to tell which one is the forward one and which one is the backwards one.
+To help those who are just reading or listening to this: If you imagine a container filled with ping-pong balls, and you shake it up, and you take a movie of the balls and their interactions as they bounce against each other, and you play that forward and backward, you wouldn’t be able to tell which is the forward one and which one is the backward one.

-So, for example, Newton’s third law of motion, their action and reaction, which is definitely active in this computer simulation, is time-reversible.
+For example, Newton’s third law of motion, the action and reaction of these molecules, which is definitely active in this computer simulation, is time-reversible.

-So what makes nature have an arrow of time?
+What makes nature have an arrow of time?
 What makes us definitely distinguish what is the direction of time?
-The answer has to do with irreversibility and with a quantity called entropy, which was discovered by a guy called Rudolf Clausius in 1865.
+The answer has to do with irreversibility and with a quantity called entropy, which was discovered by Rudolf Clausius in 1865.
 He lived here in Berlin.
-Actually it’s very likely that the concept of entropy was invented in this city.
-Entropy can be defined for any kind of random event or for any kind of event that occurs that can have several possible outcomes.
+Actually, it’s very likely that the concept of entropy was invented in this city.
+Entropy can be defined for any kind of random event or any kind of event that can have several possible outcomes.

 What is entropy?